lkw159159/CV/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Kiwook Lee is a Ph.D Candidate of Integrate Biotechnology Department at the [RNA-based Precision Medicine Lab](https://sites.google.com/view/lab-rpm/home?authuser=0), SKKU.
+His research interests include application of the platform of AI-based Transcriptomics , including cell-free transcriptomics and application of